-Prior to a student returning to school, a school administrator may require that the student undergo a psychological evaluation when deemed appropriate for the safety of self and/or others.
+Prior to a student, who was suspended, expelled or administratively placed in another program due to a threat against an individual, or a school, returns to school, a school administrator may require that the student undergo a psychological evaluation.
+The evaluation shall be reviewed by the district level threat management team and a placement recommendation will be made for the safety of self and/or others.

-CARE

-Character-Attitude-Responsibility-Education
+CARE Character-Attitude-Responsibility-Education

-The CARE Program is a discipline-based alternative education program for students who demonstrate serious behavioral difficulties considered detrimental to the regular classroom setting.
-A change of placement to the CARE Program is made when a student's adverse behavior results in a specified\number of suspension days, or he/she is involved in an incident serious enough to warrant immediate placement.
+The CARE Program is a discipline-based alternative education program, with an emphasis on dropout prevention, for students who demonstrate serious behavioral difficulties considered detrimental to the regular classroom setting.
+A change of placement to the CARE Program is made when a student's adverse behavior results in a specified_number of suspension days, or he/she is involved in an incident serious enough to warrant immediate placement.
 The CARE Program strives to be positive in nature, employ alternative teaching methodologies, curricula, learning activities, and diagnostic and assessment procedures in order to meet the needs, interests, abilities, and talents of eligible at-risk students.
 The CARE Program includes, but not limited to: tutoring, mentoring, computer assisted instruction, credit recovery, smaller class sizes, and flexible scheduling.